Sign In / Sign Out

 - Map and Locations

-For two weeks every summer, the Walter Cronkite School of Journalism and Mass Communication brings top-performing high school students to ASU for two weeks of intensive, hands-on experiences in broadcast and digital journalism.
+For two weeks every summer, the Walter Cronkite School of Journalism and Mass Communication provides top-performing high school students with two weeks of intensive, hands-on experiences in broadcast and digital journalism.
+For health and safety reasons related to the pandemic, this program is going virtual for the summer of 2021.

 "I learned how to conduct interviews, set up the camera equipment, edit video for the package and audio for podcasts and so much more!
 This experience allowed me to get a head start into my career as a future journalist, and I could not be more grateful for the opportunity I was given." -- Alexis, Garibay, Ironwood High School, Glendale Ariz.